 Lastly, the pesticides farmers use to grow cotton are sprayed on the leaves of immature plants before they sprout cotton fibers.
 Mature plants with visible cotton fibers don’t require pesticides.
 Any residue remaining gets washed out of the fibers during the various cleaning processes.
 Yes, the pesticides can stay in the soil and affect the water supplier, which can be a problem.
 But compared with the harsh chemicals used to turn bamboo wood pulp into soft fabric, the benefits of cotton seem obvious.

-Stick with cotton and wool.
-And buy high-quality clothes from companies like Feather Baby that won’t pill, will last longer than most others, and can be passed down to your friends and family.
+Stick with cotton and wool and stay well informed.
+Buy high-quality clothes from companies like Feather Baby that won’t pill, will last longer than most others, and can be passed down to your friends and family.